 In Japanese Varietals,34 the U.S. challenged a Japanese requirement that it retest its fumigation treatments whenever it wished to use them on a new variety of fruit.
 Japan feared that imported fruit might contain eggs from the codling moth, which can cause extensive agricultural damage.
-Some assert that the WTO panel and appellate body "rejected Japan's risk assessment" and prevented Japan from adopting a precautionary approach.
-But Japan had no risk assessment and no scientific evidence whatsoever for the specific question that the Appellate Body addressed: whether a proven treatment need be retested again and again for new varieties of c.
-Conclusions
+Some assert that the WTO panel and ap-pellate body "rejected Japan's risk assessment" and prevented Japan from adopting a precautionary approach.35 But Japan had no risk assessment and no scientific evi-dence whatsoever for the specific question that the Appellate Body addressed: whether a proven treatment need be retested again and again for new varieties of fruit.